 Janet also explained that the name Homalco means ‘people of turbulent, or fast running water’.
 Their history is sadly a story of displacement far from the water for which they are named.
 The Homalco language is a Coast Salish dialect, and their core traditional territory extends from Dent Island to the vicinity of Raza Passage and includes all of Bute Inlet.

 Since European contact, they were relocated first to the village site of Muushkin (old Church House) on Sonora Island but as the winds were too fierce there and most of the buildings blew down one winter, they were relocated once again to the opposite side of Calm Channel just south of the mouth of Bute Inlet.
-There they built a lovely white church, and as John said, Church House Bute002he didn’t know how they did it, not having a blueprint.
+There they built a lovely white church, and as John said, he didn’t know how they did it, not having a blueprint.
 At right is a picture of the church.
 The church became their spiritual symbol and was a well known landmark along the coast for many years.
 However, when the last of the Homalco left in 1988 to live on the reserve in Campbell River, the church slowly deteriorated and by 2007 had completely fallen.
 Being removed from their ancestral lands proved to be very costly to the Homalco, who lost the ability to support themselves by living off the land, then later commercial fishing.
 They witnessed the dissolution of their society and became distanced not just geographically but spiritually from their origins and their traditional beliefs, that had always been firmly rooted in the land.

 Now a number of the Homalco are returning to their true home to spend time there, at least seasonally, in an effort to reconnect with their past.
 As they learn with the help of other First Nations groups who offer cultural tours, they will develop the skills necessary to convey their story and traditions to others.
 A plan is already in place: visitors will be taken out on a traditional Salish design canoe for a paddle, will see a demonstration of cedar weaving and learn how to weave a simple piece, they will learn Homalco history and visit with a Homalco artist, then will partake in a traditional seafood feast.
 If local wildlife make an appearance that will be a bonus!